CONNECT | LINKEDIN (opens in a new window) | TWITTER (opens in a new window)

 Dr Nerida Klupp is Director of Academic Program for the Bachelor of Health Science and Interprofessional Health Science in the School of Science and Health at Western Sydney University.
 Her academic background spans several disciplines.
-Her PhD was conducted through the National Institute of Complementary Medicine and evaluated the efficacy of the medicinal mushroom Ganoderma lucidum for treatment of cardiovascular risk factors.
-She currently teaches behavioural interprofessional health sciences and leads the evidence-based practice curriculum that integrates western and traditional Chinese medicine programs.
+Her PhD was conducted through the NICM Health Research Institute and evaluated the efficacy of the medicinal mushroom Ganoderma lucidum for treatment of cardiovascular risk factors.
+Dr Klupp currently teaches behavioural interprofessional health sciences and leads the evidence-based practice curriculum that integrates western and traditional Chinese medicine programs.
 Previously she lectured and researched in podiatric medicine.
-Nerida Klupp's research interests include evidence-based healthcare, interprofessional education, complementary medicine for cardiovascular and lifestyle-related disease, and health intervention research methodology.
+Dr Klupp's research interests include evidence-based healthcare, interprofessional education, complementary medicine for cardiovascular and lifestyle-related disease, and health intervention research methodology.

 - Integration of evidence-based practice in clinical reasoning

 - Interprofessional education in health science curriculum

 Awards and recognition

 - 2005 Australian Postgraduate Award

 - 2002 University Medal, University of Western Sydney